quixio/quix-samples/csharp/sources/demo-data/README.md

-# Formula 1 Data
+# Demo Data

-Stream F1 Telemetry Data into a Quix topic from a recorded game session.
+[This project](https://github.com/quixio/quix-library/tree/main/csharp/sources/demo-data){target="_blank"} streams F1&reg; telemetry data into a topic from a recorded Codemasters&reg; F1&reg; 2019 game session.

-You’ll have access to the speed, acceleration, break usage and other detailed data from a real F1 car, rebroadcast in real time.
+You'll have access to the speed, acceleration, breaking and other detailed data from a real F1&reg; car, rebroadcast in real time.

+## How to run

+Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Library to use this project.

+Clicking `Setup & deploy` on the library item, deploys a pre-built container in Quix.
+Complete the environment variables to configure the container.

+Clicking `Edit code` on the library item, forks the project to your own Git repo so you can customize it before deploying.

 ## Environment variables